top of page

 Which phone should I buy?

 Most phones will work ok for phonescoping, but more modern phones tend to have better cameras.
-Some phones have multiple cameras and the ones with x2 telephoto lenses seem to work particularly well for phonescoping, as they remove the need to use digital zoom (throwing away quality) to remove vignetting (the black circle you see around the image).
+Some phones have multiple cameras and the ones with x2 or x3 telephoto lenses seem to work particularly well for phonescoping, as they remove the need to use digital zoom (throwing away quality) to remove vignetting (the black circle you see around the image).
 Every phone/adapter/scope combination is different, so you might want to try before you buy...

 I've seen many people recommending Samsung phones over iPhone and vice versa, but none of these people seem to have done a side by side comparison.
 Check out the spec of a phone you're looking at using the detail on wikipedia.
 The size of the sensor (in MP or megapixels - the bigger the better) is one factor.
 The focal length (eg. f1.4 - the smaller the better) is another.
 Raw stats alone don't tell the whole story however - the quality of the glass, and many other hardware and software details (that aren't shared by the manufacturers) will have an impact.
 If you like Android phones, stick with Android.
 If you like iPhones, stick with them.